tcltk/tcl/doc/dev/value-history.md

 trivially achieved with an assumption that all use of the Tcl library was single-threaded.)
 The elements of that array determine the string value.
-Each element with (unsigned) **char** value between 1 and 255 represents an element of the string, stored at the correponding index of that string.
+Each element with (unsigned) **char** value between 1 and 255 represents an element of the string, stored at the corresponding index of that string.
 The first element with value 0 (aka **NUL**) is not part of the string value, but marks its end.